its-mayank/SqueezeAttention-PyTorch/README.md

 # SqueezeAttention-PyTorch
-It has mine implementation of Squeeze and Attention Networks in PyTorch
+It has my implementation of Squeeze and Attention Networks in PyTorch which are defined in Zhong et al. https://arxiv.org/abs/1909.03402